Education in Thailand: School system overview

-Ninety-nine percent of students complete primary education.
-Only 85 percent complete lower secondary.
-About 75 percent move on to upper secondary (ages 16–18).
+Ninety-nine per cent of students complete primary education.
+Only 85 per cent complete lower secondary.
+About 75 per cent move on to upper secondary (ages 16–18).
 For every 100 students in primary schools, 85.6 students will continue studies in M1, 79.6 students will continue until M3, and only 54.8 will go on to M6 or occupational schools.

 There are academic upper secondary schools, vocational upper secondary schools, and comprehensive schools offering academic and vocational tracks.
 Students who choose the academic stream usually intend to enter a university.
 Vocational schools offer programs that prepare students for employment or further studies.

 Admission to an upper secondary school is through an entrance exam.
 On the completion of each level, students need to pass the NET (National Educational Test) to graduate.
 Children are required to attend six years of elementary school and at least the first three years of high school.
 Those who graduate from the sixth year of high school are candidates for two tests: O-NET (Ordinary National Educational Test) and A-NET (Advanced National Educational Test).

 Public schools are administered by the government.
-The private sector includes schools run for profit and fee-paying non-profit schools which are often run by charitable organisations — especially by Catholic diocesan and religious orders that operate over 300 large elementary/secondary schools throughout the country.
+The private sector includes schools run for profit and fee-paying non-profit schools which are often run by charitable organisations — especially by Catholic diocesan and religious orders that operate over 143 large elementary/secondary schools throughout the country.
 Village and sub-district schools usually provide pre-school kindergarten and elementary classes, while in the district towns, schools will serve their areas with comprehensive schools with all the classes from kindergarten to age 15 and separate secondary schools for ages 13 through 18.

 Due to budgetary limitations, rural schools are generally less well equipped than the schools in the cities.
 The standard of instruction, particularly for the English language, is much lower, and many high school students will commute 60–80 kilometres to schools in the nearest city.

 The school year is divided into two semesters.
+Usually Schools start their academic terms midway through the year.

-The first begins in mid May and ends around mid September and early October; the second begins around late October and early November and ends around late February and early March.
+For Public Schools the first semester begins in mid May and ends around late September or early October; the second begins around late October or early November and ends around late February or early March.

+There are approximately 12 weeks of holiday per academic year.

+For Private Schools the first semester starts in August and ends in December.
+The second term starts in January and ends in July.
+Some International Schools follow English school holidays (Usually August to July, but divided over three terms).